 Although a landing page should be concise and direct in its message to ensure you keep the attention of the visitor, don't go too light on the amount of copy you write.
-With any web page, the actual page content is key in helping the page get found in organic search and appear valuable to search engines when their alogrithm is ranking various pages.
+With any web page, the actual page content is key in helping the page get found in organic search and appear valuable to search engines when their algorithm is ranking various pages.

-The use of bullet points in your body copy (in place of longer blocks of copy) can help to keep the content scanable for the user, and for shorter articles, they help ensure you have enough content to fill out the page.
+The use of bullet points in your body copy (in place of longer blocks of copy) can help to keep the content scannable for the user, and for shorter articles, they help ensure you have enough content to fill out the page.

 4. Make Landing Pages Shareable

 It's amazing how many companies overlook this, but for every landing page you create, you should make sure they're designed to be easily shareable via social media and across email platforms.
-As you begin to attract more and more traffic to these lead converting pages, and people will see firsthand how valuable your content is, and they'll want to share it with their own network.
+As you begin to attract more and more traffic to these lead-converting pages, people will see firsthand how valuable your content is, and they'll want to share it with their own network.
 So, go ahead and give them the option to share it by adding social sharing buttons and linking opportunities.
 These small assets enhance your marketing in big ways by making it as easy as a single click for users to promote your page.